 June babies tend to be larger at birth and tend to mature into taller adults, according to a study of 450,000 people from the UK.
 Low birthweight has been linked with infant mortality, developmental disorders, and a host of other conditions, so being born big is nothing to sniff at.
 The British study also found that individuals born in June are less likely to go through puberty early, which can increase the risk for HPV, teen pregnancy, breast cancer, depression, and diabetes.
 Meanwhile, growing into a taller adult is just a bonus.
 Use it to reach the top-shelf bourbon so you can toast your special day in style.

-One study of 1,447 people born between 1920 and 1940 found that those with June birthdays were at higher risk for heart disease and diabetes, but a much larger study of nearly two million adults debunked this, and found that June babies are at no greater risk of disease than anyone else.
+One study of 1,447 people born between 1920 and 1940 found that those with June birthdays were at higher risk for heart disease and diabetes, but a much larger study of nearly two million adults debunked this, finding that June babies are at no greater risk of disease than anyone else.
 True, June babies lack some of the disease protections the study identified among babies born in February, March, April, May, and July.
-But June babies can be confident that they’re not at any particular health disadvantage.
+But June babies can be fairly confident that they’re not at any particular health disadvantage based on their birthday.